-God is not overly protective or overly critical of His children.
+Although God is empowering, when you believe, he is not overly protective or overly critical of His children.
 When parents are overly protective or overly critical, children internalize feelings of inadequacy.
 Sometimes, parents can be overprotective to the point where it can become a detriment to a child, and the child begins to feel inadequate.
 After all, it’s hard to believe in yourself when you feel that your most trusted allies are not trusting of you and your abilities.
 God's love is an empowering love that makes you feel whole and adequate, just as you are, while encouraging you to reach for more.
 "All things are possible," it says, "if you only believe."

 Childhood is a good time for learning from mistakes.
 I know I made gigantic mistakes as a child, but my parents always made me feel confident enough in myself to try again.
 Armed with confidence from trying, I always found myself trying to outdo my last attempts because I enjoyed seeing the joy on my parent’s faces when I did well in my schoolwork or in my hobbies or other activities.